Author Bio: Dr. Sanusi Umar MD is the author of this article.

 Every hair loss medication has one thing in common: it only provides a temporary solution.
-Even the best medicated shampoo for hair loss must be used on a regular basis.
-Science may one day develop a new medication for hair loss that prevents hair falling out regardless of cause.
+Even the best-medicated shampoo for hair loss must be used on a regular basis.
+Science may one day develop a new medication for hair loss that prevents hair from falling out regardless of cause.
 Until that time, however, only hair transplantation has permanent results for hair restoration.
-The groundbreaking new procedure known as Dr.UGraft FUE transplants existing hair from any part of the body, to the head, eyebrows or eyelashes.
+The groundbreaking new procedure is known as Dr.UGraft FUE transplants existing hair from any part of the body, to the head, eyebrows, or eyelashes.

 Dr. Umar performs Dr.UGraft in his office, where his skilled and hospitable create a comfortable environment for each patient.
 Prior to the procedure itself, Dr. Umar creates an individual treatment plan for each patient, setting certain goals, and always keeping cost in mind.
 Dr.UGraft itself is performed with only a local anesthetic, though a full transplant might require more than one session.